MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 //#define PROBING_STEPPERS_OFF      // Turn steppers off (unless needed to hold position) when probing
 //#define DELAY_BEFORE_PROBING 200  // (ms) To prevent vibrations from triggering piezo sensors
 ```
+Heatinging the bed and extruder for probing will produce results that more accurately correspond with your bed if you typically print with the bed heated.
+Enable `PROBING_HEATERS_OFF` if you are experiencing electrical noise.
+A delay can also be added to allow noise and vibration to settle.

 ![Stepper Spin](/assets/images/config/motor-dir.jpg){: .floater}